parkpals/bellwoods/README.md

 # bellwoods
-	A friend finder app for Trinity Bellwoods Park
+	A friend-finder app for Trinity Bellwoods Park

 ## App functionality
 	* Users can send their location via email to a friend to better find them inside Trinity Bellwoods park